sjcirobotics/readthedocs/docs/public-relations/index.rst

 Public Relations
 ****************

-This documentation covers the Public Relations aspect of the 2018 FIRST game, Power Up.
+This documentation covers the Public Relations aspect of the Alumiboti.
-The documentation will show the public outreach, sponsorship, and fundraising efforts of the team during the 2017-2018 school year.
+The documentation will show the public outreach, sponsorship, and fundraising efforts of the team.

 Google Drive Folder
 -------------------